Holiday campaigns that were a gift. | Willow & Blake

 Kentucky fried turkey by KFC.

-Kentucky Fried Turkey’s ad has all the makings of a typical Christmas ad; snow, emotional music, slow motion food shots…but there’s a twist at the end.
+Kentucky Fried Chicken’s ad has all the makings of a typical Christmas ad; snow, emotional music, slow motion food shots…but there’s a twist at the end.

 We love how this ad plays into Christmas tropes but stays true to the brand’s personality, too.
 For some brands, a typical Christmas ad would just feel cheesy.
 This takes the festive opportunity while injecting some humour, so they don’t come off as sappy.